-Osteoarthritis pain related fatigue can be combated by improving sleep habits, according to research.
+According to research, osteoarthritis pain-related fatigue can be combated by improving sleep habits.
 Osteoarthritis pain can contribute to fatigue by keeping the sufferer awake at night.
 The result is groggy mornings and all-day fatigue, which can accumulate over many nights of restless sleep.

-Osteoarthritis is a joint disease which affects cartilage.
+Osteoarthritis is a joint disease that affects cartilage.
 Cartilage is found between our bones and joints and works as a cushion.
-Healthy cartilage means bones can easily glide and movements are pain-free.
-When osteoarthritis develops movements become stiff and painful, and constant movement can lead to lingering pain.
+Healthy cartilage means bones can easily glide, and movements are pain-free.
+When osteoarthritis develops, movements become stiff and painful, and constant movement can lead to lingering pain.
 This pain is what keeps sufferers up at night.